 Even if Iranian policies are sometimes hostile towards the LGBTQIA+ community, Farsi speakers often point towards the gender-neutral structure of the language as a way to increase tolerance and equality.
 In Persian, the same nouns are used for male and female professionals so you won’t find pesky assumptions like the English “mailman” or “man and wife” lurking in Persian vocabulary.

 Russian is infused with gender and every word with the exception of adverbs implies feminine or masculine constructs, leaving nonbinary and gender-fluid Russians with few alternatives to express themselves.
 So online and in other spaces, they’ve taken to inventing their own, repurposing the Russian neuter “ono,” which is supposed to apply to non-living things, as a gender-neutral pronoun.

 Russians still struggle with finding a way forward with inclusive language that demonstrates tolerance for both transgender and nonbinary Russians.
 Many feel compelled to choose between masculine or feminine pronouns in the absence of a true gender-neutral approach to the Russian language.

 Inclusive Language and the Way Forward

 It’s clear from this snapshot of how gender-neutral language is faring around the world that there’s much work to be done before the words used in everyday conversations embrace the full spectrum of gender identity.
-Each of the regions identified here face different challenges as they move to advance LGBTQ+ rights and a one-size-fits-all approach to gender-neutrality remains elusive.
+Each of the regions identified here face different challenges as they move to advance LGBTQIA+ rights and a one-size-fits-all approach to gender-neutrality remains elusive.

-While progress may seem fleeting, a common thread unites the LGBTQ native speakers we’ve highlighted here.
+While progress may seem fleeting, a common thread unites the LGBTQIA+ native speakers we’ve highlighted here.
 Each of them expressed that a willingness to learn and to act with consideration and compassion translates well no matter which language you speak.
 Do your research, choose your words carefully, and when in doubt, simply ask.